 Research interests

 Systems biology: We are developing new methods to make regulatory network inference robust and reliable.
 The accuracy of regression-based methods depend strongly on a sparsity parameter and we have developed a system to optimise this.
-We are using the SciLifeLab facilities to perform perturbation experiments by inhibiting gene expression in cell lines and measuring the transcriptomic response.
+We are using the SciLifeLab units to perform perturbation experiments by inhibiting gene expression in cell lines and measuring the transcriptomic response.
 This pipeline is applied to unravel gene regulatory networks implicated in cancer.

 Network biology: The FunCoup system builds networks of functionally coupled genes/proteins by integrating data of many types, including microarray mRNA and protein expression, tandem affinity purification, colocalisation, regulatory signals, and evolutionary patterns.
 Functional coupling observed in one species is transferred using the orthology relations in InParanoid.
 The data sources are integrated by Bayesian training using up to four gold standard training sets per species, each conveying a different kind of functional link.
 FunCoup is designed such that multiple evidences for functional coupling add to the total score and give higher confidence scores.
 The website is the only one that supports ”comparative genomics”, i.e. quering of conserved subnetworks in multiple species (see figure).
 We are furthermore developing several network analysis tools to identify network modules, measure gene group cross-talk, and to rank new candidate members of a group.
 The latter was applied to cancer and predicted nearly 2000 novel cancer genes (Östlund et al., 2010).